What this handout is about

 Finally, having followed her sketch outline and written her paper, Alex turns to writing a conclusion.
 From our handout on conclusions, she knows that a “that’s my story and I’m sticking to it” conclusion doesn’t move her ideas forward.
 Applying the strategies she finds in the handout, she decides that she can use her conclusion to explain why the paper she’s just written really matters—perhaps by pointing out that the fissures in our society that the Civil War opened are, in many cases, still causing trouble today.

 Yes.
 Have you ever found yourself in a situation where somebody expects you to make sense of a large body of information on the spot and write a well-organized, persuasive essay—in fifty minutes or less?
 Sounds like an essay exam situation, right?
-When time is short and the pressure is on, falling back on the good old five-paragraph theme can save you time and give you confidence.
-A five-paragraph theme might also work as the framework for a short speech.
+When time is short and the pressure is on, falling back on the good old five-paragraph essay can save you time and give you confidence.
+A five-paragraph essay might also work as the framework for a short speech.
 Try not to fall into the trap, however, of creating a “listing” thesis statement when your instructor expects an argument; when planning your body paragraphs, think about three components of an argument, rather than three “points” to discuss.
 On the other hand, most professors recognize the constraints of writing blue-book essays, and a “listing” thesis is probably better than no thesis at all.

 We consulted these works while writing the original version of this handout.
 This is not a comprehensive list of resources on the handout’s topic, and we encourage you to do your own research to find the latest publications on this topic.
 Please do not use this list as a model for the format of your own reference list, as it may not match the citation style you are using.
 For guidance on formatting citations, please see the UNC Libraries citation tutorial.